-Yogyakarta is a home of many beautiful temples and historical sites.
-A week ago, my girlfriends and I took a 5-days trip to Yogyakarta, because i want to see Candi Borobudur.
+Yogyakarta is a home to many beautiful temples and historical sites.
+A week ago, my girlfriends and I took a 5-days trip to Yogyakarta, because I want to see Candi Borobudur.
 It is one of the largest Buddhist monuments in the world and considered as UNESCO World Heritage site.
-There are quite a lot of temples with amazing view that you can visit in Yogyakarta but it’s almost impossible to finish it all in one day.
+There are quite a lot of temples with an amazing view that you can visit in Yogyakarta but it’s almost impossible to finish it all in one day.
 So if you have more time, you can try to visit all of them.
 Here are my top 3 must-visit temples in Yogyakarta:

 1. Borobudur Temple

 As one of the greatest Buddhist temple in the world, the sight of Borobudur temple did not disappoint.
 It has a central dome that is surrounded by 72 stupas, where the Buddha statue seated inside with also reliefs on the temple’s wall.
 The compound itself is pretty big so to save some time and energy, you can ride a shuttle train for Rp7,500 or rent a bike for Rp10,000.
 Borobudur gate is open by 6 am but if you want to see the sunrise inside the temple, prepare to pay much higher fee since you’ll go through the back entrance of Manohara hotel.
 It cost around Rp 270,000 (Local)/Rp 400,000 (Foreigner).

 Another cheaper option is you can go to Punthuk Setumbu, a hill across the temple compound where you can see the fog around Borobudur slowly disappear as the sun rise from Mount Merapi.
 Make sure to arrive before 5 am since you still have to trek up to the hil around 15-30 minutes from the parking area.
 You have to pay Rp 15,000 for the entrance fee.